ITINERARIES

 Option A: Central Kyoto

-Late Morning — Philosopher’s Path & Nanzenji (11:30am) The Philosopher’s Path (Tetsugaku-no-Michi) is a 2km canal-side walk lined with cherry trees (spectacular in late March/early April).
-Walk north from Eikan-do to Ginkaku-ji (the Silver Pavilion, ¥500) or south from Ginkaku-ji to Nanzenji.
+The Philosopher’s Path (Tetsugaku-no-Michi) is a 2km canal-side walk lined with cherry trees — spectacular in late March/early April.
+Walk north from Eikan-do to Ginkaku-ji (the Silver Pavilion, ¥500) or south to Nanzenji.

-Nanzenji (free main grounds, ¥600 for Sanmon gate) has an aqueduct and several sub-temples.
+PHILOSOPHER'S PATH Nanzenji (free main grounds) has an aqueduct and several sub-temples worth exploring.

 Option B: Nara Day Trip

 45 minutes by Kintetsu Limited Express from Kyoto Station.
 See the Nara Day Trip guide.
-Recommended if temples and deer are priorities; add to Day 3 and keep Day 2 afternoon for Kinkaku-ji.
+Recommended if temples and deer are priorities; combine with keeping Day 2 afternoon for Kinkaku-ji.

 Shorter trip?
 The 2-Day Kyoto Itinerary cuts this down to the essentials.
 Day trips: Osaka, Nara, and Uji are all easily reached from Kyoto.